ZengineChris/devx/README.md

 # DevX

-DevX is an opiniadet way for local development of projects running on kubernetes.
-The idea is to have a tool that makes it easy to build an service and run it in a local installtion of a project.
+DevX is an opinionated way for local development of projects running on kubernetes.
+The idea is to have a tool that makes it easy to build a service and run it in a local installation of a project.

 ## Workflow